-Initial disinfection of the treatment system following emplacement of new filter media was carried out with a commercial mixture of acid and hydrogen peroxide that was recirculated for 24 h, followed by a double backwash.
-Inherent inoculation was used during start-up by introducing microorganisms from two sources: the groundwater wells used as the
+Initial disinfection of the treatment system following emplacement of new filter media was carried out with a commercial

+5 mixture of acid and hydrogen peroxide that was recirculated for 24 hours, followed by a double backwash.
+Inherent inoculation was used during start-up by introducing microorganisms from two sources: the groundwater wells used as the source of raw water and unchlorinated drinking water used for backwashing.